cse110-sp23-group24/cse110-sp23-group24-Final-Project/admin/meetings/052623-sprint-1-review.md

 - Worked on results page, fetching meaning behind the three chosen cards from the select card page and displaying the result to user on this page.

 ## Linda and Nathan
-- Worked to redesign the intro page and integrate 8 ball in as well and updated the README.md and any other documents accordingly.
+- Worked to redesign the intro page and integrate 8 ball into the Homepage.
+Additiona, updated the README.md and instructions.html to detail instructions on how the tarot card reading works and how to switch to an 8 ball reading instead.

 ## Bingyang and Shole
 - Worked on pop up components for the cards